SJSUFall2019-CMPE272/ProjectGroup-21/README.md

 Description: By using the dataset of Indian election, a system can analyze voting patterns, change in the economy, poverty, GDP growth rate, and various other parameters to determine the performance of the previously elected government.

 Goal: This system can help citizens to determine which was the most effective government in previous years based on data and facts.
+This will avoid data abuse for electoral purpose.

 Note: Based on the available data we change the scope of this problem statement(country, state or district etc).